 In this criminal justice capstone course, you synthesize everything you’ve learned about legislative, law enforcement, judicial, and correctional systems in the United States.
 Apply your knowledge of major sociological and psychological theories of crime, increase your knowledge of diversity and social demographics, and learn how to make ethical decisions in the workplace.
 In addition, you explore the specific criminal justice jobs and career paths you want to pursue after earning this degree.

 This curriculum requires 30 credits beyond arts and sciences foundation courses (8 credits) that can be satisfied with core courses, applied professional credits, and/or electives.

-Explain how ethics is used in the decision-making process of the criminal justice system.
+Explain the roles of ethics and morals in the criminal justice system.

-Analyze the various forms of diversity throughout the criminal justice systems.
+Analyze the impact of social demographics within the criminal justice system.

 View additional details about programs and courses:Download the Undergraduate Studies Catalog

 Excelsior College is accredited by the Middle States Commission on Higher Education, 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801 (267-284-5011) www.msche.org.
 The MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).